How Do I Become a Nurse Administrator?

-While the BLS does not track the nurse administrator profession specifically, it is very likely that the demand for this position will grow over the years.
-Between 2019 and 2029, the BLS predicts that demand for medical and health services managers will grow by 32 percent—this is eight times faster than the 4 percent growth rate predicted for all occupations.
-With 21,200 new healthcare management positions becoming available over the next decade, those thinking about pursuing a career in nurse administration will most likely find themselves with serious options.
+While the BLS does not track the nurse administrator profession specifically, the demand for this position will likely grow over the years.
+Between 2021 and 2031, the BLS predicts that demand for medical and health services managers will grow by 28 percent—this is almost six times faster than the 5 percent growth rate predicted for all occupations.
+With 136,200 new positions becoming available over the next decade, those considering pursuing a career in nurse administration will most likely find themselves with serious options.

-Before entering into nursing administration, it is expected that an administrator will have experience as a practicing nurse.
-As a result, the very first step to becoming a nurse administrator is to decide how one wants to enter into nursing practice.
+Before entering into nursing administration, an administrator is expected to have experience as a practicing nurse.
+As a result, the very first step to becoming a nurse administrator is deciding how one wants to enter nursing practice.

 This guide will cover possible journeys to nursing administration with the following nursing beginnings.

 - Pathway 1: Start as RN with an associate degree

 - Pathway 3: Start as an RN with a bachelor’s degree

 Three Step-by-Step Pathways to Becoming a Nurse Administrator (NA)